 Payday loans are technically defined as a loan that is taken out for a period of one month or less.
 You would normally pay back a payday loan when you get your wages for the month during which you took out the loan.

-As PaydayUK offers flexible loans payable from 1 and 12 instalments, they essentially offer both payday and short term instalment options.
+As PaydayUK offers flexible loans payable in 1 to 12 installments, they essentially offer both payday and short term instalment options.

 More than just straightforward, no fuss, loan options – Payday UK do not charge customers any set-up fees or admin fees.

 PaydayUK is a trading name of Instant Cash Loans Limited.

 They are registered in England and Wales as Instant Cash Loans Ltd.